Remember Remember the 5th of November

 Having fireworks at home can be great fun, as long as they are used safely.
 Figures show more children rather than adults get hurt by fireworks.

-Over the past few years over 350 pre-school children, some only a year old, were treated in hospital for fireworks injuries.
+Over the past few years A lot of pre-school children, some only a year old, were treated in hospital for fireworks injuries.

 Be safe not sorry